The West of England Combined Authority was formed to champion the region and drive clean and inclusive economic growth.

 Bath and North East Somerset, Bristol and South Gloucestershire councils came together to fight for devolution because they could see the value in this new way of doing things, looking beyond council boundaries to benefit people who live and work in the region.

-WECA was established early 2017 and the West of England Mayor, Tim Bowles, was elected in May 2017.
+WECA was established in early 2017 and the West of England Mayor, Tim Bowles, was elected in May 2017.
+A second election was held in May 2021 and Dan Norris was elected by residents in Bath & North East Somerset, Bristol and South Gloucestershire.

 Devolution has given us an opportunity to be ambitious for our region at a scale not seen before.